harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/stop-pipelines-using-opa.md

    <DocImage path={require('./static/opa-03-configure-policy.png')} width="100%" height="100%" title="Select policy sample" />

-6. Test your policy to ensure that it works as intended.
+6. Test your policy to verify that it works as intended.

    Each policy sample includes a set of test data that you can use.
 In the **Testing Terminal**, examine the test data and edit it as needed.
 Then click **Test** to verify the results.